anonymous-fse2022/anonymous-fse2022/README.md

 ## Running experiments:

-After strating the vitual machine and once you are in the home directory, you can start executing the exeriments.
+After strating the vitual machine and once you are in the home directory, you can start executing the experiments.

 * To run decoder experiments on pyparser subjects for one hour, run:
 ```bash